JSumlin/FoodSaverPlus/README.md

 TO-DO:

 3).
-Add functionality so that only stores that are signed in may add items for sale.
+Add functionality so that users may add items for sale.
 (High priority)

 4).
 Fill out meals/ingredients databases.
 (High priority)